Gold sees slight decline in Pakistan

-In international market, the precious metal had seen a whooping increase of $19 per ounce to surge to $2,074.

-Pakistani rupee appreciated further against US dollar, Euro, Pound, Dirham, Riyal, and other foreign currencies in the open market on Saturday.
+Pakistani currency down against US dollar and other currencies in the open market on Friday.

-On Saturday, the US dollar was being quoted at 281 for buying and 284 for selling.
+In open market, the US dollar was being quoted at 281.8 for buying and 284.55 for selling.

-Euro remains stable at 308 for buying and 311 for selling.
-British Pound rate saw decline to 357.5 for buying, and 361 for selling.
+Euro comes down to 310 for buying and 313 for selling.
+British Pound rate stands at 358.5 for buying, and 362 for selling.

-UAE Dirham AED witnessed slight drop and new rate stands at 77.5 whereas the Saudi Riyal remained stable at 75.3.
+UAE Dirham AED witnessed slight drop and new rate stands at 76.8 whereas the Saudi Riyal comes down to 74.5.

 |Currency